 If everything goes well, your kindle should reboot itself to its factory defaults.

 How to reset Kindle Keyboard (Kindle 3)

 Amazon announced a new generation of the Kindle on July 28, 2010.
-While Amazon does not officially add numbers to the end of each Kindle denoting its generation, but in this industry people are calling it as "K3" or the "Kindle 3".
+Though Amazon does not officially add numbers to the end of each Kindle denoting its generation, in this industry people are calling it as "K3" or the "Kindle 3".

 To reset the Kindle Keyboard you just need to press the power button for 15-30 seconds and wait it to restart itself.

 Then your Kindle Keyboard will back to factory defaults and that should help you solve several issues.

 Amazon announced the Kindle DX on May 6, 2009.
 This device has a larger screen than the standard Kindle and supports simple PDF files.
 It is marketed as more suitable for displaying newspaper and textbook content.

 Until now, it is still the largest model of Kindle family.

 To reset the Kindle Dx all you need to do is press the power button for 15-30 seconds and wait for the kindle to turn off and auto restart.
 Just like resetting the Kindle Keyboard.

 Attention: Your Kindle DX would back to factory defaults after resetting, so making a backup of the contents at first is recommended.